-- (Ireland-Wales UK) Rosslare Europort-Fishguard (Irish Sea) Stena Europe
+- (Ireland-Wales UK, crossing time 3,5 hours) Rosslare Europort-Fishguard (Irish Sea) Stena Europe

-- (Ireland-Wales UK) Dublin-Holyhead (Irish Sea) Stena Adventurer, Stena Superfast X
+- (Ireland-Wales UK, crossing time 3 hours) Dublin-Holyhead (Irish Sea) Stena Adventurer, Stena Superfast X

-- (Northern Ireland-Scotland UK) Belfast-Cairnryan (Irish Sea) Stena Superfast VII, Stena Superfast VIII
+- (Northern Ireland-Scotland UK, crossing time 2 hours 15 min) Belfast-Cairnryan (Irish Sea) Stena Superfast VII, Stena Superfast VIII

 - (Northern Ireland-England UK) Belfast-Heysham (Irish Sea, freight only) Stena Hibernia, Stena Precision

-- (Northern Ireland-England UK) Belfast-Birkenhead (Irish Sea) Stena Lagan, Stena Mersey, Stena Performer
+- (Northern Ireland-England UK, crossing time 8 hours) Belfast-Birkenhead (Irish Sea) Stena Lagan, Stena Mersey, Stena Performer

-- (Holland-England UK) Hook of Holland-Harwich (North Sea) Stena Britannica, Stena Hollandica
+- (Holland-England UK, crossing time 6,5 hours) Hook of Holland-Harwich (North Sea) Stena Britannica, Stena Hollandica

 - (Holland-England UK) Hook of Holland-North Killingholme Haven (North Sea, freight only) Stena Transit, Stena Transporter